221st Cavalry Regiment: Afghanistan

 In 2016 the squadron would leave the 11th ACR and realign as the reconnaissance squadron for the 116th Cavalry Brigade Combat Team, a National Guard Brigade out of Boise, ID.

 Expeditionary

 In November 2021, the Squadron's tank company, Delta "Die Hard" was activated in support of Operation Enduring Freedom (Spartan Shield) based out of Kuwait.

 Civil Support Missions

-Throughout its history, the squadron has been often called on to support local civil authorities in everything from New Years Eve events on the Las Vegas Strip, to pandemic response, and more.
+Throughout its history, the squadron has been often called on to support local civil authorities in everything from New Year's Eve events on the Las Vegas Strip, to pandemic response, and more.

 COVID-19

 In May 2020, Soldiers from the squadron were mobilized as part of the state's COVID-19 response.
 These Soldiers supported local hospitals, food banks, homeless shelters and eventually vaccination sites as part of the Nevada COVID response Joint Task Force.

 2021 Presidential Inauguration

 In the wake of the January 6th United States Capitol attack, the squadron would be activated to service for Operation Capitol Response in support of the 59th Presidential Inauguration in Washington D.C.